The-Code-Dose/thecodedose-website/_data/modules/2023-04-26-blocks-scope-and-hoisting-in-javascript.md

 This will throw a `ReferenceError` because the variable `x` is declared with `let` inside a block, and then accessed before it is declared.

 Thank you for reading!
-You can find the next post in this series here: [Primitive Data Types in JavaScript](https://www.thecodedose.com/blog/data-types-in-javascript)